Edmund Purdom: United States

 In 1951–1952, Purdom appeared in small roles with the Laurence Olivier/Vivien Leigh company on Broadway in Shakespeare's Antony and Cleopatra and Shaw's Caesar and Cleopatra.
 His good looks brought him to the attention of Hollywood.
 Universal tested him for the part of the leading girl's brother in The Mississippi Gambler but decided he was too British.
 20th Century Fox tested him for a role in My Cousin Rachel.
 MGM offered him a small role in Rhapsody, which he turned down.

 He made a screen test at Warner Brothers, directed by Michael Curtiz, from a scene from Force of Arms but Warners were not interested.
 As Purdom had left his play, he did not have the fare to return to Britain, so he decided to stay in Hollywood.

 "I was so broke", Purdom recalled, "that I couldn't afford to pay the doctor's bill when my daughter was born.
 I had no money for bus fare.
 I had to walk from studio to studio looking for a job.
 Once we were evicted for not paying the rent."

 MGM

-He managed to get a small part in Julius Caesar at MGM.
+He managed to get a small part in Julius Caesar at MGM, playing the role of the character Strato.
 George Cukor recommended him to Charles Brackett for the small role of Charles Lightoller in Titanic (1953).
 This brought Purdom to the attention of executives at MGM who signed him to a long-term contract.